Spontifixus/aurelia-playground/README.md

 }
 ````

 To actually listen to new events we need to start the hub connection.
 Starting a hub connection returns a promise that gets resolved once the connection is established.
-We will store the promise in a private field so we can access it lateron to ensure a working connection.
+We will store the promise in a private field so we can access it later on to ensure a working connection.
 To start the connection when our component gets activated we implement the `activate`-method:

 ````typescript
 private connectionPromise?: Promise<void>;